 The faculty, students, and speakers I encountered through CSPE programming always offered new opinions I had not yet considered and new challenges to my beliefs that made me re-consider my worldview.
 I’m incredibly thankful for the CSPE for providing this vital forum which allowed me to grow as student and as a man.Samuel G. Johnson ’16, Manager of Academic Network Development for the Institute for Human Studies

-H-SC and CSPE alumni and faculty presented and discussed current research at the 2023 Association for Private Enterprise Education conference in Cancun.
+- H-SC and CSPE faculty, students, and alumni presented and discussed current research at the 2023 Association for Private Enterprise Education conference in Cancun.

 Programs, Lectures, Reading Groups

 The CSPE political economy program encourages students to investigate the relationship between political structures and social outcomes.
 Our goal is to provide opportunities for students who have an interest in the rationale and effects of public policy to develop the research, reasoning and communication skills necessary to prepare them for graduate programs and "idea" careers.
 By sponsoring a progressive series of programs from public lectures and reading groups to writing workshops and student research grants we create a community where students can explore and develop their passion for ideas.

 The CSPE sponsors public lectures by scholars working in the classical liberal tradition field of political economy to discuss their work with the college community.
 While the Political Economy Lecture Series serves as an accessible means for the general student body to explore these ideas, intimate dinners with the scholars also provides a unique opportunity for selected students and faculty to engage respected scholars and thinkers.
 Past speakers have included Michael Shermer, founder of Skeptic Magazine, P.J.
 O'Rourke, political commentator, and Gad Saad-author of The Consuming Instinct.